-Why I chose to move to Vietnam (specifically Ho Chi Minh City)
+Why I chose to move to Vietnam, and specifically Ho Chi Minh City.

 Fun fact: I took two semesters of Vietnamese in college during a time when I believed I would be teaching in Vietnam for a Fulbright.

 (Note – I did not end up getting a Fulbright, learned I sucked at Vietnamese, and thus, diverted my attentions to South Korea.)

 After a year of butchering Vietnamese with my dreadful accent, I gave up on the language with its impossible pronunciation.
 What I never abandoned was my sense of appreciation towards my Vietnamese classmates who always gave me their homework to copy, tutored me before every single test, and clapped super loudly all together whenever I got something right.
 As the only non-Vietnamese person in the class — well, there was this wannabe Asian, super white guy who mastered the language in a hot second much to my embarrassment— it came as a huge surprise to see how much my classmates came to my rescue.
 Even the teacher commiserated with the students on my lack of ability and gave me a helping hand.

 That experience was my first introduction to Vietnam and its people.
 It sparked my curiosity for a culture so misunderstood and still very mysterious in some ways.
 Flash forward two and a half years later from my that first fateful day in Phuong Nguyen’s Beginners Vietnamese class to me sitting outdoors in a Saigonese food stall slurping down a bowl of bún thịt nướng with sweat dribbling down my forehead.
 It’s been three weeks since I first touched down and my thoughts about Vietnamese people being the nicest people in the world is confirmed on the daily.
 Besides the wonderful and kindhearted people of the country, here are other reasons why I chose to move to Vietnam: